mbloch/mapshaper/docs/guides/expressions.md

 ## Calc expressions

-`-calc` and any command's `calc=` option use the same context as `-each` plus a set of *aggregate* functions that operate over the entire group of features (or the entire layer for `-calc`).
-Each aggregate function takes a per-feature expression and reduces it to a single value across the group.
+`-calc` and any command's `calc=` option use the same context as `-each` plus a set of *reduction functions* — functions that convert data from a group of features or an entire layer to a single value.
+Each reduction function takes a per-feature expression and reduces it across the group.

 | Function | Description |
 | --- | --- |